coop182/jquery.dfp.js/Readme.markdown

 You can add containers to your page in any location that you would like to display an ad.

-By default this script will look for ad units with a class of "adunit" but you can of course use jQuery selectors as well.
+By default this script will look for ad units with a class of `adunit` but you can of course use jQuery selectors as well.

 This minimum information required for an ad unit to function is having the ad unit specified.
 To do this you can use the id parameter of the element, for example.